Family trust benefits can have significant positive impacts on your family group finances for some individual situations.

 A. The Settlor

 The settlor is the person responsible for establishing the family trust as well as naming the trustee and the beneficiaries.

 Once the settlor has put the trustee in charge of the trust property and defined which persons are considered beneficiaries; the trustee is required to agree to act in terms of the agreement.

 At this point, the family trust is established, and the settlor will have no further role in connection with the trust or its property.

-The trust deed is the legal agreement that will prescribe how the family trust will operate and the role of each party to the trust.
+The trust deed is the legal agreement that will prescribe how the family trust will operate and the role of each of its parties.

-You can think of this document as the “terms and conditions” of the trust.
+You can think of this document as the “terms and conditions” of the family trust.

-The trustee of the family trust is the individual or corporate entity who is responsible for:
+The trustee of the is the individual or corporate entity who is responsible for:

 - for ensuring that the trust is managed per the trust deed.